HakaiInstitute/kelp-o-matic/docs/installation.md

     Navigate to your project folder and create a clean environment.

-    !!! warning "Storage Location"
+    !!! warning "Storage Location (Windows Users)"
-        **Windows Users:** Create your environment on a local drive (e.g., `C:`), not a network drive.
-This avoids common GDAL errors.
+        Create your environment on a local drive (e.g., `C:\Users\YourName\habitat-mapper`), **not** on a network drive (drives mapped to shared folders or servers).

+        **Why?** Network drives can cause GDAL library errors during installation.
+Don't worry if you're unsure what a network drive is—if you're working in your normal Documents or Desktop folder on `C:`, you're fine.

+        Once installed, you can navigate to wherever your data is stored (including network drives) to process images.

     ```bash
     # 1. Go to your preferred folder